State deposit guarantee

 Can I open multiple savings accounts?

-Yes, you can open several savings accounts.
+Yes, you can open multiple savings accounts.

-When do I receive my earned interest?
+When do I get access to my earned interest?

 On our website and via My Pages.

-Interest
+Interest Rate

 What is Froda's savings interest rate?